|Height: 6.02||Born: Montreal, QC|

 Chevrier attended McGill University from 1996 to 2000 and collected 23 major awards during his collegiate career.
 He was the first player in school history to receive the J.P.
 Metras trophy as the most outstanding lineman in Canadian university football in 2000 and was selected to play in the East-West Shrine game.
 He played 40 games and recorded 157 tackles and 10 quarterback sacks with the Redmen.

 Randy, wife Tania and their three children Luke, Brett and Kyle live in Calgary year-round.
 Chevrier serves as the club representative to the Canadian Cancer Society for the annual PinkPower campaign.
+In 2014 he organized the Tickled Pink Gala which raised tens of thousands of dollars for the Canadian Cancer Society.
 He was formerly the rep for the Every Yard Counts program with the Alberta Children’s Hospital and is very active in the community during both the season and off-season.
 Prior to choosing to pursue a professional football career, Chevrier had a tryout with Bobsleigh Canada.